dawehner/dawehner.github.com/_posts/2015-11-19-notify-long-commands.markdown

 ![Fish shell](http://fishshell.com/assets/img/Terminal_Logo_CRT_Small.png)

+__Update:__: There is a well written plugin with a logo now: https://github.com/fisherman/done

+Ignore the rest of this post :)

 After each command a new line is printed and the shell prints out the prompt.
 At that time, we could provide a notification.